-Since last week, the Facebook CEO Mark Zuckerberg and the executives are dealing with lots of problems regarding the privacy issues of Facebook.
-Reports claim that personal data of Facebook users have been extracted by a quiz app without their consent.
+Since last week, Facebook CEO Mark Zuckerberg and the executives have been dealing with many problems regarding Facebook’s privacy issues.
+Reports claim that the personal data of Facebook users have been extracted by a quiz app without their consent.
 This data have been said to be passed on to a political data firm Cambridge Analytica that worked on behalf of Donald J. Trump’s presidential campaign.
-Reacting to this, Zuckerberg only issued a long non-apology on Facebook which also appeared on cable news.
+Reacting to this, Zuckerberg only issued a long non-apology on Facebook, which also appeared on cable news.
 There he explained how the company was responding to what he called “a breach of trust between Facebook and the people who share their data with us and expect us to protect it.”

 Zuckerberg was in the audience and was waiting to be interviewed when Jobs answered to it.